Springboard-Mentor-DermalScan/AI-DermalScan/README.md

 📈 Project Summary

 DermalScan: AI Facial Skin Aging Detection App

 Developed a deep learning–based system to detect and classify facial aging signs such as wrinkles, dark spots, puffy eyes, and clear skin.
-The model was trained using a pretrained MobileNetV2 network with data preprocessing, augmentation, and one-hot encoding for accuracy improvement.
+The model was trained using a pretrained MobileNetV2 network with image preprocessing, augmentation, and one-hot encoding to enhance accuracy.

-Implemented face detection using Haar Cascades and built an end-to-end prediction pipeline capable of identifying multiple faces in an image, estimating age, and labeling each face with bounding boxes and confidence percentages.
+The best-performing model was saved locally as best_model.h5.
+Using this model path, confidence, age, and class predictions were displayed below each bounding box inside the Jupyter Notebook.
+The same logic and model were later integrated into the Streamlit app, enabling real-time facial analysis through an interactive web interface.

-Integrated a Streamlit-based frontend that enables users to upload images, view real-time annotated predictions, and download results as CSV files.
-The backend was modularized in Python to ensure smooth and efficient inference with a prediction time of less than 5 seconds per image.
+Implemented face detection using OpenCV’s Haar Cascade classifier and built an end-to-end prediction pipeline capable of identifying multiple faces in a single image, estimating age, and displaying results with bounding boxes and confidence scores.

-All project files, including datasets, model scripts, and results, are documented and maintained on GitHub for transparency and reproducibility.
+Integrated a Streamlit-based frontend that allows users to upload images, view annotated predictions, and download results as CSV files.
+The backend was modularized in Python to ensure smooth inference and quick processing (less than 5 seconds per image).

-👩‍💻 Intern
+All project files, including datasets, model scripts, and outputs, are well-documented and maintained on GitHub for transparency and reproducibility.

-Akkala Shivani Reddy
+👩‍💻 Intern: Akkala Shivani Reddy
 🎓 Malla Reddy Engineering College
 🤝 Infosys Springboard Mentor – Praveen